Mikaela/mikaela.github.io/pages/matrix.markdown

 #### I fear someone has said yes

-In that case someone has near absolute power on the Matrix said and may have removed the matrix-appservice-irc bot from power thus preventing it from kicking users banned from IRC letting them spam freely on Matrix while being invisible to IRC.
+In that case someone may have near absolute power on the Matrix side and could have removed the matrix-appservice-irc bot from power thus preventing it from kicking users banned from IRC letting them spam freely on Matrix while being invisible to IRC.
 In even worse scenario the abusive user was given power